code-423n4/2022-11-stakehouse-findings/data/Sathish9098-Q.md

 ##

-## [4] REQUIRE STATEMENTS THROUGHS WRONG OR MEANING LESS  ERROR COMMANDS
+## [4] REQUIRE STATEMENTS RETURNS WRONG OR MEANING LESS  ERROR COMMANDS

 > There are   instances of this issue: